BTU Calculator guide

 How to use the BTU Calculator

 The BTU Calculator estimates room air conditioner cooling capacity.
 It starts with a room-size table and then adjusts for ceiling height, sunlight, extra people, and kitchen heat.
-Use this guide as a short walkthrough: enter the values the calculator asks for, read the main answer first, then check the notes so you know what the number does and does not mean.
+Start here: enter the values the calculator asks for, read the result, then check the limits before you use it.

 Open the BTU Calculator